Virginia jihad network: Aftermath

 A 2011 NPR report claimed some of the people associated with this group were imprisoned in a highly restrictive Communication Management Unit.
 A federal judge in Virginia ordered Seifullah Chapman, one of the convicted men from the case serving a 65-year sentence, to be released from prison in July 2018.
 The decision stemmed from a recent Supreme Court case that overturned a law that was found to be unconstitutionally vague in the way it described a crime.
 Chapman argued his initial conviction of violating a law was vague in the way it described "a crime of violence".
 A month later, the same judge vacated the convictions of Masoud Khan, a second man from the case serving a life-sentence, based on the same argument made by Chapman.

 On January 13, 2009, Yong Ki Kwon testified by video link in the Sydney trial of five men accused of planning a terrorist attack in Australia.

 Randall Todd Royer, also known as Ismail Royer, is now the Director of the Islam and Religious Freedom Action Team for the Religious Freedom Institute.
-He was included on the United States' Advisory Board of Religious Liberty Commission on 16 May 2025.
+He was included as a lay leader on the United States' Advisory Board of the Religious Liberty Commission on 16 May 2025.

+On January 9, 2026, the 4th Circuit Court of Appeals threw out all remaining convictions of Dr. Ali al-Timimi citing First Amendment protections.